 Textile Photo Art by Jeffrey Trespel

-The item concerning us here came into the possession of Anselmus Geerts through circumstances that were hardly promising.
+The item concerning us here came into the possession of Anselmus Geerts through circumstances hardly promising.
 A fellow collector first passed along the story—little more than a rumor—of a widow who, while going through her late husband's effects, came upon an object believed to date to at least the 18th century.
 Despite initial skepticism, tentative inquiries were made, and Geerts succeeded finally in contacting the widow in question, a certain Signora Buonnacorsa of Siena, Italy.
 Her terse replies to his letters, however, could not be called encouraging: she was absolutely insistent, for example, that any interested party visit her at her home; and, even then, it was far from certain she would agree to part with what she had found.
 (The discreet probes embedded in his letters regarding the subject of price were completely ignored.)
-Finally, it's important to remember that even local travel was not, for him, an inconsequential matter.
+Finally, it's important to remember even local travel was not, for him, an inconsequential matter.

-Nevertheless, on November 12th, 1961, valise on lap, Anselmus Geerts wheeled himself into the cage always barely large enough to fit him, closed the gate, and pulled the lever of the elevator that would take him to his lobby and release him into the world.
+Nevertheless, on November 12th, 1961, valise on lap, Anselmus Geerts wheeled himself into the cage always barely large enough to fit him, closed the gate, and pulled the lever of the elevator to take him to his lobby and release him into the world.
 He was not known to be an adventurous man.
 Was he to be merely lucky in his acquisition, or did some intuition, some collector's sixth sense, propel him through the drizzly morning toward Brussel-Zuid Station?

 Twenty-five hours and three trains later, he arrived at his destination.
 During the taxi ride he gazed out the window at a town the color of its name, the eroded shapes he passed looking less like dwellings than geological formations risen out of the baked earth.
 The driver stopped before a crude arch.
 Gesturing ahead and saying something to the effect that he couldn't go any further, he removed and unfolded the wheelchair and then removed Anselmus himself; the unceremonious way he was dropped onto his seat was somehow reassuring after his delicate treatment at the hands of the various train officials.
 They arranged to meet there again at 3:45, when he would need to be driven to the Signora's home.
 Then Anselmus rolled himself under the arch and bumped his way up the cobbled street.